MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/dragoperation_allowedoperations.md

 ## -property-value

-The operation to perform on the content being dragged.
+The bitwise combination of zero or more actions to perform on the content being dragged.

 ## -remarks